 Food and drink festivals play a major part in the Welsh calendar throughout the year, which help to highlights the best offerings from around Wales.

 A Michelin star is the highest accolade any restaurant can hope for.
-We have six which are Ynyshir, Machynlleth, The Walnut Tree, Llanddewi Skirrid, The Checkers, Montgomery, Tyddyn Llan, Llandrillo, Restaurant James Sommerin, Penarth, Sosban and the Old Butchers, Isle of Anglesey, The Whitebrook, Monmouthshire.
-The Bib Gourmand is awarded to The Hare and Hounds, Aberthin, The Felin Fach Griffin, Brecon and Bryn Williams at Porth Eirias for producing wonderful food at moderate prices. awry
+We have six which are Ynyshir, Machynlleth, The Walnut Tree, Llanddewi Skirrid, Tyddyn Llan, Llandrillo, Restaurant James Sommerin, Penarth, Sosban and the Old Butchers, Isle of Anglesey, The Whitebrook, Monmouthshire.
+The Bib Gourmand is awarded to The Hare and Hounds, Aberthin, The Felin Fach Griffin, Brecon and Bryn Williams at Porth Eirias for producing wonderful food at moderate prices.

 With our commitment to ensure food tourism plays a huge part in all our tourism activities by 2020, Wales intends to get better at this ever growing market.